What is 3PL? Everything You Need to Know About Third-Party Logistics

 Order fulfillment is a crucial part of third-party logistics.
 Once the orders are received by the 3PL system, the fulfillment team picks and packs the orders efficiently and accurately.

-A reliable 3PL partner will aim for a high pick accuracy, such as GoBolt’s 99.9% pick accuracy rate, and service level options around fulfillment times, like same-day and next-day fulfillment.
+A reliable 3PL will aim for a high pick accuracy, such as GoBolt’s 99.9% pick accuracy rate, and service level options around fulfillment times, like same-day and next-day fulfillment.

 Custom packaging